Vyom03/school-management-system/README.md

 - **fee_structures**: Fee templates (Tuition, Library, etc.)
 - **fees**: Individual fees assigned to students
 - **payments**: Payment records with receipts
+- **assignments**: Course assignments with due dates and instructions
+- **submissions**: Student assignment submissions with content and files
+- **submission_files**: Uploaded files for assignments

 ### Relationships
-- Users have many enrollments, fees, and courses (as teacher)
+- Users have many enrollments, fees, courses (as teacher), assignments (as teacher), and submissions (as student)
-- Courses have many enrollments
+- Courses have many enrollments, assignments, and events
 - Enrollments have many grades and attendances
+- Assignments have many submissions
+- Submissions have many files
-- Teachers have many courses
+- Teachers have many courses and assignments
 - Courses belong to teachers
 - Fees belong to fee structures and students
 - Payments belong to fees
+- Submissions automatically create grades in the gradebook

 ## 🎨 Features in Detail